matheuscscp/gke-metadata-server/README.md

 Furthermore, this tool is *not necessary* for using GCP Workload Identity Federation inside non-GKE Kubernetes clusters.
 This is just a facilitator.
 Kubernetes and GCP Workload Identity Federation work together by themselves.
-This tool just makes your Pods need much less configuration to use GCP Workload Identity Federation by making the configuration as close as possible to how Workload Identity is configured in a native GKE cluster.
+This tool just makes your Pods need much less configuration to use GCP Workload Identity Federation, by making the configuration as close as possible to how Workload Identity is configured in a native GKE cluster.